MOMables® Healthy Lunches for Kids

 Easy Homemade Doritos

-To make these chips, I prefer to use corn tortillas since they turn into that crispy texture of Doritos when baked.
+To make these chips, I prefer to use corn tortillas since they turn into that crispy texture of Doritos when brushed with vegetable oil and baked.
+Then, what I use to season the chips is:

 How to Make Doritos Chips

-3. In a medium-size bowl, add the Parmesan cheese, chili powder, smoked paprika, and salt, stir to combine.
+In a large bowl, add the Parmesan cheese, chili powder, smoked paprika, and salt, stir to combine.
 Toss the sliced tortillas into the spice mix, making sure each piece gets evenly coated and ley them in a single later onto the baking sheet.

 Easy enough, right?
-Watch this video to see how it’s done!
+Watch this video to see how homemade Doritos are done!

 Homemade Doritos